layday/instawow/README.rst

 and do not revel in using bloatware which infringe on our privacy or inhabiting walled gardens.

-Indi-co-depedently, an *instawow* GUI for Linux and macOS is in early development.
+Indi-co-depedently, an *instawow* GUI is in early development.
 The GUI does not have feature parity with the CLI and is not particularly, rigorously, tested.
 However, it does offload add-on management to the *instawow* core.